Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 0.25% rate discount available with autopay on a PNC checking account

-If you have a PNC checking account and automate your payments, you receive a 0.25% rate discount on your home equity line of credit.
+If you have a PNC bank account and automate your payments, you receive a 0.25% rate discount on your home equity line of credit.
 The benefit is available after the introductory period and is forfeited if you cancel automatic payments.

 No minimum draw amount